kennyhyun/django-graphene/README.md

 You can see the logs by `docker compose logs web -f`

-Please properlk set the email backend for sending email. https://www.sitepoint.com/django-send-email/
+Please properly set the email backend for sending email. https://www.sitepoint.com/django-send-email/ or set `GMAIL_APP_PASSWORD` and `GMAIL_ADDRESS`

 ## Sample queries